dalealleshouse/algorithms/strassen_matrix_multiplication/README.md

 O(n^2)

 ## Input
+- Matrix A
-- Matrix A and Matrix B
+- Matrix B

 ## Output
 Product of A and B

 ## Pseudo Code
 Assumptions
 - matrices are square
 - size of matrices is a power of 2

 ```